 The passion, imagination and creative spirit that began then, continues today and has helped Laurel create and deliver training programs and presentations, and make meaningful connections and collaborative relationships, personally and professionally.

 Laurel works at the University of Florida, in Distance and Continuing Education and employs her ingenuity and imagination as she directs the development and delivery of customized and onsite public training programs and identifies and collaborates with faculty for new program content that will grow and enhance the professional development program portfolio.

-Dean of Educational Centers & Director of the Blount Center, Santa Fe College
+Dean of Educational Centers, Santa Fe College

 Director, Innovation Academy, University of Florida